PayString/paystring-documentation/docs/paystring-discovery.md

  }
 ```

-Alice's wallet can then use the URL template found in the "template" property to assemble the specified PayId URL.
+Alice's wallet can then use the URL template found in the "template" property to assemble the specified PayString URL.
 Typically, this template might add a folder structure to the URL, such as `https://receiver.example.com/users/bob`.
 The server can be set up to use other URL formats, so long as the resulting URL is valid and represents Bob's PayString.

 ## PayString discovery with a default template